dbos-inc/dbos-demo-apps/websockets/README.md

 This needs to done only once.

-export WEBSOCKET_URL=someurl
+The websocket url takes the form wss://yourdomain/ws let us call is wsurl

 run the client

-python3 wsclient.py
+python3 wsclient.py wsurl

 You will see the following output:
-Connecting to wss://manoj-websockets.mj.dev.dbos.dev/ws
+Connecting to wss://yourdomain/ws
 WebSocket connection opened
 Received: 921152
 Received: Hello from server!